 Disclaimer: this page contains affiliate links, which means (at no additional cost to you), I will earn a commission if you decide to make a purchase after clicking through the link.
-Please understand that I have experienced all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something through my links.
-Please do not spend any money on these products unless you feel they will help you achieve your goals.
+I only recommend products I use and love.

 A collection of best blogs on decluttering, minimalism, and simple living: HERE